ballerina-platform/ballerina-distribution/examples/http-failover/http_failover.md

 # HTTP client - Failover

 A failover client is used to preserve the continuity of the requests flow even if the endpoint fails.
-The endpoints are defined in `targets` field of the failover client configuration.
+The endpoints are defined in the `targets` field of the failover client configuration.
 If one of the endpoints fails, the client automatically fails over to another endpoint.

 ::: code http_failover.bal :::